januszwalnik/423hz-yt-music-converter/README.md

 # 423hz-yt-music-converter
-This is simple python code to download and transform music from YT to 432Hz
+This is simple python code to download and transform music from YT default 440Hz to 432Hz

 ## Installation
 ```